 Will The Capital Gains Tax Law Change?

-The $4.5 trillion American Jobs Plan and the American Family Plan proposed by the Biden Administration will be paid for in large part by tax increases, including a significant change to the existing capital gains tax rate.
+The $4.5 trillion American Jobs Plan and the American Family Plan originally proposed by the Biden Administration would have been paid for in large part by tax increases, including a significant change to the existing capital gains tax rate.

 Currently, the maximum tax paid for long-term capital gains is 20% for people earning over $501,600 (married filing jointly).
-If the proposal makes its way through Congress and becomes law, the top capital gain tax would be increased to 39.6% for households with over $1 million in reported income.
+If the proposal had become law, the top capital gain tax would have been increased to 39.6% for households with over $1 million in reported income.

 There are many advantages to owning rental property, including a recurring stream of passive income, potential appreciation in property value over the long term, and tax benefits such as deducting operating expenses, mortgage interest, and depreciation.